libriscv/docs/docs/godot/cppexamples.md

 }
 ```

-Again, the above example function is for when "Unboxed Types for Sandbox Arguments" are disabled in project settings.
+Again, the above example function is for when "Use Unboxed Arguments" are disabled in the Sandbox with the function.

 ### Primitive types